top of page

 "Feed my sheep"

-“Feed My Sheep” was what Raul heard one morning in 2000, as he did his morning meditations.
-That message from God was what started him on his journey to the Priesthood.
 Raul attended seminary at the Anglican School of Ministry (now Trinity School for Ministry).
-After completion, he was consecrated as the first Catechist in the state of Florida, in the Anglican Church of North America.
-For the next six years he pastored La Iglesia del Espiritu Santo, a bilingual church plant that met at the Church of the Good Samaritan Anglican, in Middleburg, where Raul was a member for over 20 years.
-In 2018, he received the message “it is time”, and that led him to step down from the Hispanic church and seek ordination in the Anglican Free Communion, an historic Anglican Communion established in England in 1897.
+Upon completion, he was consecrated as the first Catechist in the state of Florida within the Anglican Church of North America.
+He went on to pastor La Iglesia del Espíritu Santo, a bilingual church plant meeting at Church of the Good Samaritan Anglican in Middleburg, where he had been a faithful member for more than 20 years.
+He served that congregation for six years.

 bottom of page